Sports in Minneapolis–Saint Paul: Venues

 The Metrodome in downtown Minneapolis, was the largest sports stadium in Minnesota from 1982 to 2013, and the only stadium in the country to have hosted a Major League Baseball All-Star Game, the Super Bowl, the World Series, and the NCAA Basketball Men's Final Four.
 Demolition started in January 2014 to make way for a new 65,000 seat clear roofed stadium for the Vikings which opened in August 2016.

 U.S. Bank Stadium was completed in August 2016, six spectator sport stadiums will be in a 1.2-mile (2 km) radius centered downtown, counting the existing facilities at Target Center and the university's Williams Arena and Mariucci Arena.
 Target Field is funded by the Twins and 75% by Hennepin County sales tax, about $25 per year by each taxpayer.
-The Gopher football program's TCF Bank Stadium was built by the university and the state's general fund.
+The Gopher football program's Huntington Bank Stadium was built by the university and the state's general fund.
 And the $1.061 billion U.S. Bank Stadium for the Vikings is funded by the Vikings ($563 million), State of Minnesota ($348 million) and the City of Minneapolis ($150 million).